microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 <img src="https://raw.githubusercontent.com/wiki/Microsoft/TypeScript/images/decl1.png" height="400" width="640"/>

 ### Automatic acquisition of type definitions
-In the TypeScript world, the most popular JavaScript libraries have their APIs described by `.d.ts` files, and the most common repository for such definitions is on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+In the TypeScript world, most popular JavaScript libraries have their APIs described by `.d.ts` files, and the most common repository for such definitions is on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

-With the Salsa language service enabled, it will by default try to detect which JavaScript libraries are in use, and automatically download and reference the corresponding `.d.ts` file that describes the library in order to provide rich intellisense.
+By default, the Salsa language service will try to detect which JavaScript libraries are in use and automatically download and reference the corresponding `.d.ts` file that describes the library in order to provide rich intellisense.
 The files are downloaded to a cache located under the user folder at `%LOCALAPPDATA%\Microsoft\TypeScript`.
-(Note: This feature is disabled by default if using a `tsconfig.json` configuration file, but may be set to enabled, as outlined further below).
+(Note: This feature is **disabled** by default if using a `tsconfig.json` configuration file, but may be set to enabled, as outlined further below).

 Currently auto-detection works for dependencies downloaded from NPM (via reading the `package.json` file) or Bower (via reading the `bower.json` file).
-These files are used by these package manager to specify which packages to install for a project.
+These files are used by their respective package managers to specify which packages to install for a project.
 (See https://docs.npmjs.com/files/package.json for more info).

 If you do not wish to use auto-acquisition, disable it by adding a configuration